 The benefits of eating pasta

-Research published in Frontiers in Nutrition analyzed the diets of adults and children who eat pasta compared to people who report skipping it completely.
-And the results showed that for both adults and kids, eating pasta leads to a better quality of overall diet as well as higher nutrient intakes.
+Research published in Frontiers in Nutrition analyzed the diets of adults and children who eat pasta compared to people who report skipping it altogether.
+The results showed that for both adults and children, eating pasta leads to a better overall diet quality, as well as higher nutrient intakes.

 In fact, the researchers found that adult pasta eaters were less likely to fall short in folate, iron, magnesium and dietary fiber compared to non-pasta eaters.